About the Kindergarten Course

 These notes and conditions are subject to change from time to time.
 Parents will be notified in writing in advance of any such changes.
 On accepting a place, parents will receive a Handbook which details Junior Guildhall’s procedures and policies.

-Applications for the Kindergarten Course are accepted for students entering Reception Year next September.
-Please note that reception year children are those who have their fifth birthday on or between 1 September 2023 and 31 August 2024.
+Applications for students entering Reception Year in September 2024 will be accepted from January 2024 to 1 March 2024.
+Please note that these are children who have their fifth birthday on or between 1 September 2024 and 31 August 2025.

 No prior musical training is necessary.
 There are a limited number of spaces available at both sites, which are filled via a process of random selection.
 Those not initially successful in gaining a place will be kept on a waiting list, should a space become available.
 The closing date for applications is 1 March for entry the following September.